History of the Ottawa Senators (since 1992): 2006–07: Trip to the Stanley Cup Finals

 The Senators' season went off to a poor start, and was marked by a struggle to reach a .500 win–loss ratio.
 Until December, the team had a 21–18–1 record, though they had much more success in the remaining half of the season, eventually finishing second in the Division after the Presidents' Trophy-winning Sabres and earning the fourth seed in the East.
 They ultimately finished with 105 points, their fourth-straight 100-point season and sixth in their last eight.

 In the playoffs, Ottawa's fourth placing in the Conference meant that the first-round playoff series was against the fifth-seeded Pittsburgh Penguins.
 Some media were expecting the Penguins to win the series for three reasons—the Penguins had won the season series, the Senators' past playoff troubles and the strong young talent of the Penguins, particularly young star Sidney Crosby.
-The Senators, however, won easily by a score of four games to one, including a 3–0 shutout win in Game 5.
-This was the only series where the Senators were the higher-seeded team.
+However, the Senators won the series four games to one, including a 3–0 shutout win in game five.

-The second-round series was against the Atlantic Division-leading New Jersey Devils in a rematch of the 2003 Eastern Conference Finals.
-The Senators again won by a score of four games to one.
+The second-round series was against the Atlantic Division-leading New Jersey Devils in a rematch of the 2003 Eastern Conference finals.
+The Senators again won the series four games to one.

-Next, the Senators faced off against Buffalo in the Conference Final, looking to get even for losing to the Sabres in the 2006 playoffs.
+Next, the Senators faced off against Buffalo in the Conference final, looking to get even for losing to the Sabres in the 2006 playoffs.
 The Senators took the series, again by a score of four games to one, earning the Prince of Wales Trophy as the Eastern Conference champions and advancing to the Stanley Cup Finals to face the Western Conference-winning Anaheim Ducks.
-Daniel Alfredsson scored the series-winning goal, (see video) in overtime, redemption for being beaten a year before on the goal that eliminated Ottawa from the playoffs.
-It was also the first series win by the Senators against the Sabres.
+Daniel Alfredsson scored the series-winning goal, in overtime, redemption for being beaten a year before on the goal that eliminated Ottawa from the playoffs.